Richard M. DeVos, Sr.

 DeVos is a graduate of Grand Rapids Christian High School and attended Calvin College in Grand Rapids, Mich.
 He served in the United States Army Air Corps from 1944 to 1946.

-Rich and Helen have four children and 16 grandchildren.
+Rich and Helen have four children, 16 grandchildren and 2 great-grandchildren.
 Their youngest son, Doug, is president of Amway.